 Step outside the digital world and meet the people who engage with your product.

-A month into my job at Facebook, I traveled to New York City on a research trip to meet a range of marketers who used our product.
-Our initial motivation for the visit was to connect with marketers—selected based on our roadmap of what we wanted to accomplish in the future—but I wanted to go further, to gauge their experience with our tools.
+A month into my job at Facebook, I traveled to New York City on a research trip to meet a range of marketers who use Facebook Ads.
+The initial motivation for the visit was to connect with marketers—selected based on our roadmap of what we wanted to accomplish in the future—but I wanted to go further, to gauge their experience with our tools.
 I wanted to know where we needed to improve.

-I was fortunate to interact with the people who used our product so early on in my career at Facebook.
-These pros were very eager to tell us how our product could be improved for their purposes and for their businesses.
+The people I met with were very eager to tell us how our product could be improved for their purposes and for their businesses.
 The way they described and articulated their needs really struck me as eye-opening, and it got me really excited about my work.
-It was incredibly rewarding and energizing to see my work through these people’s eyes.
+It was incredibly rewarding and energizing to see the product I spent so much time on through these people’s eyes.